HerveH44/dr4ft/README.md

 # Installation

-Install NodeJS, then just run `make run` in your terminal and visit [http://localhost:1337](http://localhost:1337).
+Install NodeJS, then just run `npm install && npm start` in your terminal and visit [http://localhost:1337](http://localhost:1337).